 Builder vs owner–builder

-An early decision is whether you A document that sets out what a person wants to happen to their money and other property after they die. engage a registered builder or whether you will carry out the building works yourself as an owner–builder.
+An early decision is whether you will engage a registered builder or whether you will carry out the building works yourself as an owner–builder.

 This is an important decision as it influences the contractual and insurance arrangements for the work (see ‘Building contracts’ and ‘Insurance’, below).